 EstateExec uses Plaid to download transactions from your bank, and never has direct access to your banking credentials.
 Plaid connects to thousands of banks, and is embedded in thousands of apps.

-To get started, simply click the Import button along the top of the Cashflow table, then:
+- Click the Import button at the top of the tab

 You only need to link your bank once; future imports will use the established link to immediately download bank activity when you click Import.
 Of course, there may be times when your password expires, or other changes occur, requiring you to revalidate your link if requested.